 Of special note is DCPL’s groundbreaking “Building Blocks” program, an informal recreational and educational project that began in 1992 at the Redan-Trotti Library.
 Initially the program focused on low-literate, at-risk young adults 15 through 18 years old, as well as parents of children from birth through 36 months of age.
 In 1994, “Building Blocks” was recognized by the American Library Association in its listing of “Excellence in Library Services to Young Adults.”
 This popular program continues today, introducing all parents and their children to activities and materials which enhance the development of infant languages and motor skills.

-DCPL currently operates 22 library facilities spread across the County’s 268 square miles, including the Decatur Library, a Library Processing Center and 20 branches.
-As a result of a 2005 bond issue, this will increase to 25 facilities by 2010.
-The library collection is approaching 1,000,000 material items, and over 200,000 county residents have active library cards.
+DCPL currently operates 23 libraries spread across the County’s 268 square miles.
+The library collection exceeds 1,000,000 material items, and over 200,000 county residents have active library cards.
 Annual circulation in 2007 was 3.5 million with library visits reaching a record 3.3 million people.
 Nearly twice as many people used DPCL facilities in 2007 as attended Atlanta Falcons, Thrashers, and Hawks home games combined in the same year.
 Since 2000, the circulation of library materials has risen 48%, belying predictions that public libraries are an endangered species.

 A random public telephone survey conducted by outside consultants in 2000 revealed that DeKalb County citizens believed that among county agencies, the library provided the best value.
 Quarterly surveys since then repeatedly show 98% satisfaction levels among regular library users.
 Accompanying DCPL’s spring 2005 nomination for the Georgia Governor’s Award in the Humanities (which it subsequently received), many library patrons eagerly took up pen to proclaim their feelings about the organization: “The DeKalb County Public Library has demonstrated vision and commitment,” wrote State Rep. Stephanie S. Benfield, D‑Decatur.